SQL Server SUM() Function

 Code language: SQL (Structured Query Language) (sql)

-The following statement returns the sum of all values in the val column:
+The following statement uses the SUM() function to calculate the total of all values in the val column:

 SELECT